liny18/liny18/README.md

 };
 ```

 I'd love to connect.
-So if you want to say hi, I'm happy to tell you more</b> 🙉
+So feel free to say hi</b> 🙉

 ### Fun fact: I solved the world's oldest question with a single line of JavaScript
 <!-- wi*quL3fcV -->